 Your existing customer base is your biggest asset when it comes to getting more positive reviews on online platforms.
 Share a post via your social media channels asking them to leave a review, along with the link to your listing.

 If you’re not sure what to say, this template is a good starting point:

 Thank you for being a loyal customer of <company name>.
-If you have a moment, please consider leaving us a review on <Google/Facebook/Yellow/TripAdvisor>.
+If you have a moment, please consider leaving us a review on <Google/Facebook/Yellow Pages/TripAdvisor>.
 It will only take a second, and your feedback helps us improve our <products/services> in the future.